-In past, I founded and organized the Spokes trip, a 4000 mile bicycle ride across the US dedicated to inspiring high school students to learn about something they love, and directed the wonderful StartLabs team, which is providing MIT engineers and scientists with the resources and knowledge necessary to start influential, world-changing companies. p>
+In past, I founded and organized Spokes, a 4000-mile bicycle ride across the US that delivered project-based STEM classes to underserved communites.
+I directed the wonderful StartLabs team, which is providing MIT engineers and scientists with the resources and knowledge necessary to start world-changing companies. p>

 If you want a more formal view into my world, take a look at my resume.